 Some of the most interesting research on exercise and the brain has come from animal studies.
-For example, one study found that mice who ran regularly had more new neurons in their hippocampus (a memory center) than those that were sedentary after several weeks.
+For example, one study found that mice who ran regularly had more new neurons in their hippocampus (a memory centre) than those that were sedentary after several weeks.

 Exercise can also have positive effects on mental health by relieving stress, reducing anxiety, and alleviating depression in some cases.
 Furthermore, regular physical activity tends to improve attentional performance.
-This may be because it decreases fatigue or allows for more efficient neuronal processing in the neurons that are responsible for maintaining attention.
+This may be because it decreases fatigue or allows for more efficient neuronal processing in the neurons responsible for maintaining attention.
 Exercise may also enhance sustained attention by increasing lasting arousal and vigilance.

-In terms of effects on the brain in childhood, several studies have suggested that exercise may decrease some types of aggressive behavior in boys who are at risk for this type of behavior.
+In terms of effects on the brain in childhood, several studies have suggested that exercise may decrease some types of aggressive behaviour in boys who are at risk for this type of behaviour.
 In addition, research shows that children with poor motor skills tend to perform worse academically than their more skilled peers.
 With early intervention, however, exercise can improve motor function in children and may be an important factor for academic success later on.

 Significant research has focused on how physical activity affects older adults, as there is a growing number of people over the age of 65, and cognitive decline becomes more common as we age.

-Physical activity may help to reduce the risk of Alzheimer’s disease by improving cognitive performance, increasing brain volume in regions that are impaired early in the disease process (e.g., gray matter), and decreasing amyloid beta accumulation – an indicator of Alzheimer’s.
+Physical activity may help to reduce the risk of Alzheimer’s disease by improving cognitive performance, increasing brain volume in regions that are impaired early in the disease process (e.g., grey matter), and decreasing amyloid beta accumulation – an indicator of Alzheimer’s.

 Regular exercise can also improve symptoms of neurodegenerative disorders, such as Parkinson’s disease.
 For example, research shows that the neurotrophin BDNF is released during short bouts of exercise and may help to protect dopamine neurons from degeneration in Parkinson’s patients.

-In terms of mental illness, research has found that physical activity can improve cognitive function in schizophrenic patients.
+Regarding mental illness, research has found that physical activity can improve cognitive function in schizophrenic patients.
 Mice with schizophrenia also show improvements in their symptoms after exercise training.